Arlodotexe/OwlCore.AI.Exocortex/docs/MemoryModel.md

 var finalWeight = ((relevance * nostalgiaWeight) + recency) * typeWeight;
 ```

 The nostalgiaWeight is an inverse of the recency score, acting as a counterbalance.
 This change ensures that while recent memories are naturally prioritized, older but relevant memories aren't overshadowed.
-The shift from multiplication to a weighted sum allows each factor to contribute more independently to the final weight.
+By taking a weight sum instead, a low recency score won't bring down a high relevancy score.

+Further, it was noted that if you bring the exocortex to a certain age, then the intersection point of the recency and nostalgia weight, where the nostalgia weight first kicks in, slowly moves into the short-term memory.
+This gives it a small relevance boost to memories that are about to fade rapidly, and made contribute to a heightened ability to retain only relevant details from the current context.
+This requires further research, but has the potential to negate the ill effects of increased short-term memory density in middle-to-elderly ages.
+See [these plots](./5days%20to%2030years).

 The curves for short-term and long-term memories are exponential and logarithmic respectively, normalizing and adapting to both the oldest long-term memory and the short-term memory duration specified by the user.